Robson/Emoji-Match/README.md

 ### emojis.js

-Thi contains the list of categories and then a massive list of emojis.
+This contains the list of categories and then a massive list of emojis.
 Each emoji has a list of the categories that it belongs to.
 Each emoji also has a short description of what it is, although that is not used by the game.

 ## Technologies